-When hiring F-1 students for a paid position, the student, school and Immigration will handle most necessary paperwork.
-Employers will need to complete the same forms required when hiring domestic students, namely the I-9 and filing for taxes.
-Visit the International Students Program for more information.
+Employers will only need to complete the forms already required when hiring domestic students, namely the I-9 and filing for taxes.

-- The student brings the completed Learning Contract, their I-20 and their passport/ID to the International Students Program for CPT authorization
+- The student will bring the completed Learning Contract, their I-20 and their passport/ID to the International Students Program for CPT authorization.

 - Authorization will be completed in 24 hours.